 If you’re often guilty of skipping breakfast, it’s time to make a change.
 Breakfast is the most important meal of the day for a reason!
 It provides your body with the fuel it needs to get through the day.
 However, you can only reap those benefits if you choose the right kind of breakfast.

 Your best bet is to go for a high-protein breakfast because it actually helps you feel fuller longer.
 And when you feel satisfied for a longer period of time, you’re not going to give into the temptation of unhealthy snacks later on.
-So, instead of fixing yourself a bowl of cereal, go for eggs, Greek yogurt, or even a smoothie that contains protein powder.
+So, instead of fixing yourself a bowl of cereal, go for eggs, prepare your favorite egg dishes uses egglettes egg cooker.
+Greek yogurt, or even a smoothie that contains protein powder.

 7. Reduce Portion Size